4kp3ntest/Kioku/NOTEBOOK.md

 # MOTHERS OF ALL
 https://github.com/Hack-with-Github/Awesome-Hacking

-TODOs
-    - track cura bug issue
+TODO - track cura bug issue
-    - execute script on shutdown
+TODO - execute script on shutdown
     so far:
         service in /usr/lib/systemd/system-shutdown/clean_gnome_home.shutdown
         script in /bin/clean_home
-    - Kioku: Rename 'Shell' skill to Bash and create a new Shell skill with cmnd line utilities
+TODO - Kioku: Rename 'Shell' skill to Bash and create a new Shell skill with cmnd line utilities TODO - I want a shell TRAP @ work that broadcasts a defined variable to all open terminals

 ## BSS section